Five Keys to Successful Seed Starting

-You can buy heat mats from gardening stores or catalogs or you can DIY by supplying bottom heat by putting your seed flat on top of the refrigerator, television, or other warm spot.
+You can also create a DIY alternative to supplying bottom heat by putting your seed flat on top of the refrigerator, television, or other warm spot.
 A 40 watt incandescent bulb positioned just under a metal shelf pointing up makes a good heat source for seed pots placed on the shelf – just ensure the shelf is metal and there is no threat of fire!

 #3 – Light

 Once your seeds germinate, they need lots of light or you’ll end up with weak, spindly plants.
 Your light can come from a very bright window that keeps your seedlings in bright, direct sunlight all day (not very common) or from artificial lights.
 Although the fancy ‘grow lights’ tend to work best (after all, that’s what they were designed for), any fluorescent light will work.

 What’s critical is that your light source is just 3 or 4 inches above your plants.
 As the fluorescence gets farther away from the plant, the physical benefits of the light decrease, so do what you need to do to hang those lights close to the plants.
 Most of us aren’t concerned with attempting a decorator look with this – a contraption fashioned from plant hooks in the ceiling, string, and wire coat hangers works wonders.

 Start off with 24 hours of light a day and gradually decrease it to about 14 hours as the seedlings develop true leaves.
 Get your light timer from your holiday closet and set it to turn on early in the morning and turn off at dinner time.